 The Parties to the Nauru Agreement (PNA) controls the world’s largest sustainable tuna purse-seine fishery.
 PNA countries provide around 50% of the global supply of skipjack tuna, the most commonly canned tuna.

-The maximum number of fishing days for either purse-seine or longline fishing is determined based on the best available scientific, economic, management and other relevant advice and information, including the current status of fish stocks.
+The maximum number of fishing days for purse-seine and longline fishing is determined based on the best available scientific, economic and management information.
+It includes the current status of fish stocks.

-The annual meeting of the Parties reviews the implementation of measures designed to maintain and conserve fish stocks – including the effectiveness of measures designed to reduce fish mortality, especially for young bigeye and yellowfin tuna.
+At the annual meeting, the parties review the implementation of measures designed to maintain and conserve fish stocks – including the effectiveness of measures designed to reduce fish mortality, especially for young bigeye and yellowfin tuna.

 The PNA has two main practices for conserving its fish stocks:

-- banning the use of fish-aggregating devices by purse-seine fishers.
+- banning the use of fish-aggregating devices by purse-seine fishers for three months a year.